kaushikigithub/SprintDesk/README.md

 #  SprintDesk

-A lightweight Agile Project Management Tool for small teams (3–10 users).
-It helps teams organize work using a simple hierarchy:
+SprintDesk is a full-stack Agile project management tool designed for small teams (3–10 users) to efficiently organize work using a structured hierarchy:

 **Project → User Story → Task**